Ginie Lim Siew Lin

-Before being elected, Lim worked as a Researcher in the party's think tank Institut Rakyat.
-She then joined the office of Selangor's Menteri Besar Azmin Ali as Media and Research Officer.
+Lim was offered the Chevening Scholarship to further study Master in Poverty and Development at the Institute of Development Studies, University Of Sussex, England in 2010.
+Lim returned in 2011 and joined the party's think tank Institut Rakyat after she contested and lost in the General Election in 2013.
+She then joined the office of Selangor's Menteri Besar Azmin Ali as Media and Research Officer in 2016 for 2 years.

-Lim is currently the Chief of Alor Gajah Division and Central Committee Member of the party's Women Wing.
+Since 2018, Lim held the position of Alor Gajah Division Chief.
 Previously she was the Youth and Women Chief of PKR Malacca, and Deputy Chief of National Information Bureau.

 Lim has worked on women empowerment, gender inclusivity, sustainable development, and enhancement of Orang Asli and special needs children.

 Lim was dropped from Machap Jaya candidacy for the 2021 Malacca state election.
 The decision was received with some protest from grassroots party members.
 Lim continued to campaign for Pakatan Harapan in the state election.

+In the 2022 General Election, Lim was appointed as the Campaign Advisor to the Alor Gajah Parliament candidate Adly Zahari from Amanah.
+Lim has led a multiracial campaign supporting Adly Zahari.
+Adly Zahari won the parliament seat and was appointed as the Deputy Minister of Defence in December 2022.

+In July 2023, Lim was invited to join Invest Melaka under the leadership of Chief Minister Ab Rauf Yusoh.
+Lim's administrative experience and business networks supported her new role as the Chief Executive Officer of the state's investment promotion agency.
+Invest Melaka is given the mandate by the state government to become the first-point-of-contact for investors via the fast lane of Melaka Industrial Booster.

+In January 2024, Lim was unjustly suspended from her position as PKR Alor Gajah Division Chief and Melaka Vice Chief for 12 months despite her loyalty to the leadership and party's struggle.
+Many have shown support for Lim to continue to lead the grassroots while the Deputy Division Chief takes over the administration of Alor Gajah Division temporarily.